codersinghal/MS-Engage-2021/README.md

 # SchedPut
 This project is developed as a solution to MS Engage 2021 Challenge.This web app is a simple and efficient tool to organize and manage your individual as well as team schedules.
-It serves the purpose of schedulinng,reminding and rotating responsibilties among members of a team.This web app is built to provide limited but robust features.
+It serves the purpose of scheduling,reminding and rotating responsibilties among members of a team.This web app is built to provide limited but robust features.
 ## Features
 * User Signup and Login.
 * User can create a team and be its admin.